andrewtweber/laravel-snaccs/README.md

 ## Casts

-Format phone numbers.
-This will strip them down when storing in the database and format them nicely when displaying them.
+Phone numbers will be stripped down when storing in the database and formatted nicely when displaying them.
+Websites will be prefixed with `http://` if the URL scheme is missing.

 Usage: